AI-First in 2026: Why 68% of Funded Startups Have AI at Their Core (and How to Join Them)

 Step 3: Build the MVP with a targeted agent

 Don't try to automate everything at once.
 An AI-First MVP is built around a single agent that demonstrates value on one specific case.
 Budget: €3,000 to €8,000 depending on data complexity.
 Timeline: 3 to 6 weeks.
+The mistake many entrepreneurs make at this stage is wanting to build a "complete system" from day one, which dilutes resources, extends timelines, and makes validation nearly impossible.
+Start with the use case where your proprietary data is most concentrated and where the result is most easily measurable.

 Step 4: Test retention and the "natural lock-in" effect

 An AI-First offering creates a benign lock-in effect: the more your client uses the system, the more the system learns about them, the more value increases.
 If your first clients don't want to leave after 3 months, you've validated the model.
+If churn remains identical to what it was before the AI integration, it means AI is not yet in the value proposition — it's still in the backstage.

 Read our article on how 40 hours of weekly work can be automated with AI agents to see this framework in practice.